 We want to start off by saying that you can’t completely prevent the line from appearing.
 You can, however, follow all the right steps to take care of your skin during pregnancy, which will minimize stretchmarks.

 - You should stay properly hydrated throughout the day.
-Sip on water every half hour.
-If you have to go to the bathroom, don’t hold it in.
+Sip on water every half hour if you can.

-The pregnancy line usually disappears within 3 months of giving birth on its own.
+The pregnancy line usually disappears within three months of giving birth on its own.
 If the line doesn’t fade away, and if you also notice dark spots on your face, consult your dermatologist.

 Why should you appreciate your linea nigra?

-You might be asking yourself: why should I appreciate this dark line on my body?
+You might be asking yourself: “Why should I appreciate this dark line on my body?”
 Well, there are plenty of reasons.
 This line represents pregnancy, which marks a special time in every woman’s life.
-Furthermore, though you might not completely agree, many people think that the line is beautiful.
+Furthermore, though you might not completely agree, many people think that the line is beautiful due to its meaning.

-After explaining to our readers what the linea nigra is, we hope that you’ll all be proud of having this meaningful line.
-Remember that it’s nothing more than a reflection of the reproductive essence.
+Now that we explained what the linea nigra is, we want you to feel proud of it.
+It’s nothing more than a reflection of the reproductive essence.
 Be grateful for this gift in the form of pregnancy and show off your linea nigra, if it appears.